roblanf/MM_genome/README.md

 * Decide on a cutoff ratio.
 With the top 11 contigs, the LOWEST dominant ratio was 1.85x, but the cutoff should be determined empirically by looking at the table.
 * Contigs get one of three determinants: decipiens, virginea, unknown

-* Also use ROADIES with each contig as a 'species' independently.
+* NB: Also use ROADIES with each contig as a 'species'.
 If we can see where they map vs. the ~35 existing euc genomes, we could assign haplotypes easily!
+Also each contig might just pop out cleanly on the species tree of other euc genomes.
+In an ideal world, homologous contigs would land on different parts of the tree, near their parent species.

 Then combine kmer dominance with coverage table to see how far we can get in sorting the contigs into groups.
 For example, if two contigs are clearly homologues, and the hap1 contig is BELOW the ratio, but the hap2 homologue is ABOVE it (but the assignment is reciprocal) we can still sort it into parents.
 Each contig now ends up assigned to one of three groups: decipiens-parent, virginea-parent, unknown-parent